 The map $t \mapsto \sigma_t$ is continuous with respect to the vague topology of measures.
-Indeed because of assumption (ii) in Definition~\ref{D:TS} it suffices to test against $C^1_c$-functions, which are dense in $C_c$.
+Indeed, because of assumption (ii) in Definition~\ref{D:TS}, it suffices to test against $C^1_c$-functions, which are dense in $C_c$.

 To motivate \eqref{E:KAPPE} we remind the reader that in the Mullins-Sekerka evolution, interfaces $\Gamma$ move in normal direction with speed $V$ determined by the jump in the normal derivatives of the harmonic extension of the curvature $\kappa$ to either side of $\Gamma$.
 The natural space for this harmonic extension is the homogeneous Sobolev space $\dot{H}^1(\R^2 \setminus \Gamma)$, which admits traces on $\Gamma$ in the space $\dot{H}^\frac{1}{2}(\Gamma)$, by classical results in function space theory.
 It is therefore natural to consider interfaces with curvature $\kappa \in \H_\frac{1}{2}$.
-Notice that here and in the following, we do not expressly indicate the dependence of function spaces on the interface, if the meaning is clear from the context.
-Classically, the curvature is the tangential divergence of the normal field, hence a derivative, which suggests it being contained in a negative Sobolev space.
+Notice that here and in the following, we do not expressly indicate the dependence of function spaces on the interface when it is clear from the context.
+Classically, the curvature is the tangential divergence of the normal field, hence a derivative, which suggests that it is contained in a negative Sobolev space.
 We make this precise in Proposition~\ref{P:CURVATURE}, which shows that indeed $\kappa \in \H_{-1}$.

-We pointed out in the introduction that the Mullins-Sekerka model can formally be interpreted as a gradient flow of the interface area.
+We pointed out in the introduction that the Mullins-Sekerka model can formally be interpreted as a gradient flow of the interfacial area.
 Note, however, that for our application the interfaces $\Gamma$ are unbounded so their surface measures are infinite.
 For our analysis we therefore work with the \textbf{excess energy}

 to which we will also refer as \emph{energy} from now on.
 By Proposition~\ref{P:DIFMAS}, it measures the difference between the surface of the evolving interface (which is infinite) and the surface of the equilibrium hyperplane (also infinite).
-We work with initial interfaces with \emph{finite excess energy}.
-Then the excess energy remains finite for all future times.
-We will show in Proposition~\ref{P:CURVATURE} that the excess energy $E(\Gamma)$ controls $\NN{\kappa}_{-1}$.
+We will work with initial interfaces with \emph{finite excess energy}, and the excess energy will then remain finite for all future times under the flow.
+Moreover, we will show in Proposition~\ref{P:CURVATURE} that the excess energy $E(\Gamma)$ controls $\NN{\kappa}_{-1}$.

 If the normal speed $V$ is contained in the dual space of $\H_\frac{1}{2}$, then the pairing of $\kappa$ and $V$, which happens to be precisely the first variation of the perimeter of $\Omega$ (see Theorem~\ref{T:FVAR} and \eqref{E:DIVE} with $\zeta = V\nu$), is well-defined.
 For the Mullins-Sekerka equation, normal speed $V$ and curvature $\kappa$ are related through the \emph{Dirichlet-to-Neumann map}, that is $V = N(\kappa)$, which acts like a first order differential operator.
 This motivates the first half of \eqref{E:NORME}.
 We define the \textbf{dissipation} $D(\Gamma)$ by